citizens-guide-open-data/citizens-guide-open-data.github.io/guide/references.md

 title: "References"
 chapter: 6
 layout: page
+# References are in alphabetical order and should be added in APA (American Psychological Association) format
 ---

 Baack, Stefan.
 2015.
 "Datafication and Empowerment: How the Open Data Movement Re-Articulates Notions of Democracy, Participation, and Journalism."